-Can I Work If I’m Getting Long-Term Disability Benefits?
+Can I Work If I’m Getting Long Term Disability Benefits?

 If you are receiving long-term disability benefits and you decide to try to work, your disability claim could be in jeopardy.
 Your long-term disability insurance company IS NOT YOUR FRIEND!
 In fact, your disability insurance company will use just about anything it can to deny your claim or terminate your benefits.
 The insurance company’s primary goal is to make money.
 They will do whatever is necessary, even if that means denying your claim, to make sure they achieve their goal.

-Review Your Long-Term Disability Policy
+Review Your Long Term Disability Policy

 Before you make a decision about whether to go back to work while you’re on long-term disability, you should CAREFULLY REVIEW your long-term disability insurance policy.
 The language in your policy will probably address what happens if/when you return to work.

-“Own Occupation” Period
+Long Term Disability: “Own Occupation” Period

-Almost all long-term disability policies define two time periods of disability. you should check your policy CAREFULLY to determine whether these time periods apply to you.
+Almost all long-term disability policies define two time periods of disability.
+You should check your policy CAREFULLY to determine whether these time periods apply to you.
 The first time period we see in long-term disability policies is the “own occupation” period.
 This period of time usually occurs within the first 24 months of your disability coverage period and basically means that you can qualify for benefits because you can’t do the tasks that are required by your own job.

-“Any Occupation” Period
+Long Term Disability: “Any Occupation” Period

 After the first 24 months is up, some policies require that you be unable to do “any occupation” to continue to receive benefits.
-This means that if your long-term disability company thinks that there are any jobs you can do, it can (and likely will) try to cut off your benefits.
+This means that if your disability insurance company thinks that there are any jobs you can do, it can (and likely will) try to cut off your benefits.